 5. Observant

-One of the essential skills and qualities of a good coach is to be extremely observant of the client in front of them.
+One of the essential skills and qualities of a coach is to be extremely observant of the client in front of them.
 Without being observant of not just what is being said verbally, but also being aware of the non-verbal cues, is an important skill for a coach to cultivate.

 Not all clients are going to be expressive and communicative.
 By observing and silently making note of non-verbal cues such as body language, facial expressions, eye movements, hand gestures, and even the smallest of twitches and flutters, a coach can know a lot more about the client in front of them than what they’d consciously tell them.